RASL: Chapter 2 – Annie

-RASL drives back into town after having returned to the real world.
-He comes to his client's house (a prostitute named Annie).
-Inviting him in, she notices RASL is in bad shape, and asks if he was "time traveling again".
+RASL returns to the real world and visits his client, a prostitute named Annie, at her house.
+She notices RASL is in bad shape, and asks if he was "time traveling again".
 He corrects her by explaining that he jumps dimensions using "thermo-magnetic engines to bend the space" around him.
 Annie notices the painting was shot in the foot and she can never show it to anyone.
-During a conversation RASL asks if Annie has seen the lizard face assassin (mentioning he was from "The Compound").
-It is learned that under the assassin's wrist was a security chip.
+RASL asks if Annie has seen the lizard face assassin, mentioning he was from "The Compound".
+It is revealed that under the assassin's wrist was a security chip.
 She has not seen the man.
 RASL is frustrated that "they" are unable to control him, so they sent an assassin.

 Annie shows him a medallion depicting "The Man in the Maze" (a nickname for the I'itoi) which represents the journey of life and its turning points.
-During the conversation we see his point of view as he travels dimensions, mentioning while he is in the void, there are portals, and he goes through the one he sees.
+RASL thinks about how while he is in the void, there are portals, and he goes through the one he sees.
 Annie believes that worlds also choose him.
-Later the two have sex and fall asleep.
-RASL wakes up later worried he felt something wrong (nervous he might be in the wrong place).
-However, Bob Dylan exists in this world and RASL decides to go out to a strip club and drink.
+Later, the two have sex and fall asleep.
+RASL wakes up later worried that he might be in the wrong place, and RASL decides to go out and drink.

-He returns later to find that Annie has been murdered, and a heart shape ripped from the painting covered in blood on Annie.
+He returns later to find that Annie has been murdered.
 RASL knows he must go after the assassin and gets his jeep.
-As he drives past The Compound he narrates about when he first played with magnets and learned Maxwell's equations to make his immersion suit.
+As he drives past The Compound he recalls when he first played with magnets and learned Maxwell's equations to make his immersion suit.
 He asserts that "nothing is certain in the world of quantum physics".
 He gives an example of this by stating how electrons are not able to be pinned down in an atom.
 He narrates: "I can’t remember where I heard the theory that these particles were actually leaking into other dimensions.
 But I can remember the first time I followed one".
-He then burns the Picasso painting on a mountain top and uses his immersion suit to enter The Drift in a blast of light.
+He then burns the Picasso painting and uses his immersion suit to enter The Drift.